3.3.4 Review of entitlement approaching the end of the second entitlement period

 -

-whether determining the degree of impairment of the worker without an independent impairment assessment is likely to disadvantage the worker.
+whether determining the degree of impairment of the worker without an IIA is likely to disadvantage the worker.

 The Agent must seek WorkSafe’s approval on any proposed administrative determinations where the WPI is estimated as 27% or more.
 Seek approval by emailing WorkSafe’s SER Inbox indicating the degree of impairment, the rationale for an administrative determination and a summary of the evidence.